-As we have established before, heavy construction equipment plays a vital role.
+As we have established before, heavy construction equipment plays a vital role in completing construction projects safely and efficiently.

-This heavy equipment, while powerful, comes with the responsibility of ensuring safety.
+This heavy equipment, while powerful, comes with the responsibility of ensuring safety at every stage of operation.

-Proper precautions and awareness need to be given to workers to ensure that there are no accidents and injuries.
+Proper precautions, training, and awareness need to be given to workers to ensure that there are no accidents and injuries on-site.

 OSHA reports in 2019 data that construction was responsible for 5,333 worker fatalities, or 20 percent of the total; three of the “fatal four” were associated with heavy equipment.